 If you eat oranges for their vitamin C, bananas for their potassium and apples for their fiber, you may want to pick up some kiwifruit on your next shopping trip.
-A 1997 study conducted at Rutgers University found that kiwifruit packs more nutrients per ounce than 27 other commonly consumed fruits, including oranges, bananas and apples.
+Kiwifruit packs more nutrients per ounce than 27 other commonly consumed fruits, including oranges, bananas and apples.
 While green kiwifruit is nutritionally comparable to the gold variety, there are a few minor differences.

 Kiwifruit is a good source of vitamin E, a fat-soluble nutrient that exhibits significant antioxidant activity and plays a role in immune system function.
 Because foods with significant amounts of vitamin E are generally higher in fat and calories, the low-fat, low-calorie kiwifruit is an unusual source.
 Whether you choose the green variety or the gold one, you'll get right around 13 percent of the recommended daily value for vitamin E from a cup of sliced kiwifruit.